RugvedB/Stackoverflow-Clone/README.md

    <br><br>
    <b>For developers, by developers</b>
    <br><br>
 Stack Overflow is an open community for anyone that codes.
-We help you get answers to your toughest coding questions, share knowledge with your coworkers in private, and find your next dream job.
+They help you get answers to your toughest coding questions, share knowledge with your coworkers in private, and find your next dream job.
 </p>

 -----------------------------------